kabelwerk/sdk-react-native/docs/KabelwerkRoom.md

 ### `renderMessageForm`

 The function used to render the form for posting new messages.
 The default is to render a [`<KabelwerkMessageForm>`](./KabelwerkMessageForm.md) component.

+### `renderWelcomeBanner`

+Called to render a welcome banner when the user has neither posted nor received any messages in the chat room yet.
+The default is not to render anything.

 ## See also